HumabHatterZed/WhistleWindInscryptionMods/README.md

 |Melting Love|Reacts to taking damage.|

 ## ✨ Abilities
-**Notes: Modular indicates the ability can be found on totem bases or in den trials**
+**Note: Modular indicates the ability can be found on totem bases or on cards from den trials**
 ||Name|Description|Modular?|
 |-|-|-|:-:|
 ||Punisher|When a card bearing this sigil is struck, the striker is killed.|Yes|